 On the grounds, there are the kitchen gardens and production fields, as well as the 1,300-tree apple orchard, where we will be sourcing much of the menu’s produce, fruit, honey, and eggs.
 This is where, with planning and patience, seasonality can be harnessed through production.
 From the gardens, that might mean a breakfast radish, pulled by its tender leaves, going onto a plate with little more than a pinch of salt; or a dish of English peas, fava beans, and fresh sprigs of mint.
 The apple harvest will yield an abundance of fruit for the fall, that will also be preserved in various forms to be used during the colder months, including cider and vinegar.

 But it’s from the wooded hills, the trees, and the natural landscape surrounding Southall where the magic and gifts of true seasonality take shape.
 The fruits of nature show up spontaneously and without much warning—ramps, toothwort, golden wood poppies, and morels appear as soon as the earth warms up; there one day, gone the next.
 A handful of ramp tops might be cut or pulled, used sparingly in order to preserve the supply for years to come.
 Persimmons might be collected as they come.
 As hickory nuts land with a thud from their trees during the late fall, they’re collected and carefully hulled, then ground down to be put into a hickory nut pie.

-There’s a dance to working this way, a flow that happens between nature’s progression and a chef who’s watching and waiting.
+There’s a dance to working this way, a flow that happens between nature’s progression and a team that is watching and waiting.
 To craft a truly seasonal menu is to be constantly inspired by what the land provides, but also to be prepared and ready for the daily offerings.